William Champ: Political career

-In 1852 Champ became a colonial secretary to Governor Denison.
+In 1852, Champ became a colonial secretary to Governor Denison.

 In the 1850s, the British parliament passed legislation that would give Tasmania a responsible 'independent' government.
 This created the Tasmanian House of Assembly.
 The first elections for the House of Assembly took place in 1856.
-Prior to this Champ was a member of the Tasmanian Legislative Council chosen by the Governor from 1852 until 1856.
-He was elected as the member for Launceston in the new House of Assembly and became first Premier of the responsible government on 1 November 1856.
+Prior to this, Champ was a member of the Tasmanian Legislative Council chosen by the Governor from 1852 until 1856.
+He was elected as the member for Launceston in the new House of Assembly and became the first Premier of the responsible government on 1 November 1856.

 Champ held office of premier for 117 days, until 26 February 1857.
 Shortly into his term, his ministry collapsed and he was unable to govern.
-He was briefly opposition leader in 1857 but resigned shortly after.
+He was briefly the opposition leader in 1857 but resigned shortly after.

 He left Tasmania and became inspector-general of penal establishments in Victoria.
 He later entered politics in Victoria, becoming a member of the Victorian Legislative Assembly for East Bourke Boroughs from April 1871 until May 1873.

 He died in Melbourne, Victoria on 25 August 1892.